Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 The choice of the tanh activation function was based on its performance, which yielded higher accuracy compared to ReLU and sigmoid when tested with the KerasTuner.
 The final number of neurons for each layer were determined through a combination of using the KerasTuner and manual trial and error.
 The output layer was constructed with a single neuron, employing a sigmoid activation function to produce a probability output between 0 and 1, indicative of the data source being a quantum computer or simulator, respectively.
-See @fnn-architecture-diagram for an overview of the models architecture.
+See @fnn-architecture-diagram for an overview of the model's architecture.

 #figure(
   raw-render(